 The main question (for all of us) that I’d like to try to answer up front here, if only for our collective self-respect, is: Why do we or why should we care about investing fairly serious money in something that the great majority of the world consider at best a curious luxury and at worst a wasteful silliness?
 The comparison most often made by critics is to model railroaders, who spend enormous amounts of time, effort, and a surprising amount of money on assembling (and playing with) a miniature reproduction of railroads.
 Having dabbled in their hobby as a youngster, in some limited way I get what they’re about.
 And it’s mainly about something other than a love of 100 ton locomotives.
-Just as audio, for a great many audiophiles, is about something other than the fine art of music.
+Just as audio, for a great many audiophiles, is about something other than or at least in addition to the fine art of music.
 What both groups seem to share at the extreme is a passionate quest for ever greater degrees of verisimilitude and lovingly rendered detail.

 The fact is we don’t need a high-end audio system to understand music better.
 After all, many composers get more (and more accurate) thrills from reading a score to themselves than being distracted by an approximation or interpretation of it by musicians.
 But some of us audiophiles are not extreme, compulsive miniaturists or hobbyists but still love high-end audio.
 What are we about?
 We are a subset of music lovers who are unable to separate the sound of music from music itself: from melody, harmony, counterpoint, rhythm.
 Unlike many purer music lovers who get sufficient pleasure from their FM radios because they hear through or around the quality of the sound to the notes.
 Many professional musicians are in this category.
 They will tell they don’t need sonic verisimilitude in their sound systems to get the music: they already know what instruments sound like: even very accurate reproductions bring them no especial pleasure.
 But we sort are different.
 The sound of the instruments is a huge part of music for us.
 The timbre of instruments (and voices) excites us.
 We crave that magic compound of ease, warmth, and clarity of texture that is the sound of ‘live’ music.
 Our sense of hearing is an emotional organ that seems to connect directly to our very being.

 Are we nuts?
 No, we are simply highly tuned, to be pretentious about it, to the incarnation of music into the physical bodies of instruments.
 We get significantly less pleasure from badly reproduced music.
 We try to be thrilled by recordings of extraordinary performances made back when recording technology was in its infancy, and sometimes we can almost make it.
 But more often than not, we fail.
 We can’t bear listening to music through a closed door.
 Our ears and minds are not just on the music, they are on the sound.
 The medium is essential to us.
+We can sometimes even find mediochre music pleasing when it is reproduced accurately.

 I don’t want to dignify us more than we deserve, just to defend us from both the purists and the boors.
 And I want to defend the existence of Amherst Audio as more than a business, which in a financial sense it barely is anyway!
 Amherst Audio is one man’s indulgence, on his own behalf and that of his friends and customers, many of whom are the same, in the love of the sound of music.